graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 This schema is stored in the _/src/main/resources/_ project folder for convenience.

-It could be also be used in another folder, like _/src/main/graphql/_.
-In this case, the schema is not stored in the packaged jar (which is Ok), and you have to use the plugin _schemaFileFolder_ parameter, to indicate where to find this schema.
+It could be also be used in another folder, like _/src/main/graphql/_ .
+In this case, the schema is not stored in the packaged jar (which is Ok for the Client mode), and you have to use the plugin _schemaFileFolder_ parameter, to indicate where to find this schema.

-## The pom file
+## The pom.xml and build.gradle files

-As a maven plugin, you have to add the plugin the build section of your pom (the full pom [is available here](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/blob/master/GraphQL-Forum-Maven-Sample-client/pom.xml)):
+As a Maven or a Gradle plugin, you have to add the plugin in the build:
+* For Maven, you add it in the build section of your pom (here is the [full pom](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/blob/master/GraphQL-Forum-Maven-Sample-client/pom.xml)):
+* For Gradle, you declare the plugin, then configure it (here is the full [build.gradle](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-client/blob/master/build.gradle))

 ```XML